botchagalupe/dirsync/Dirsync-Tool.md

 ```

-Once you have saved the file with all the respective values filled out, you can specify the path of the file as a parameter when calling '-f' action of the tool in order to load the LDAP configuration values into the database.
+Once you have saved the file with all the respective values filled out, you can specify the path of the file as a parameter  in order to load the LDAP configuration values into the database.

 ```
 dirsync-tool.sh -r <path/of/file>